Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/README.md

 Sub-program for CZCM, for add some options easily Tutorial for Sub-program, read How to use.md

-## Resource Generator & Audio Groups Generator (RG & AGG)
+## Resource Generator & Audio Generator (RG & AG)

-RG & AGG is for make Resource Groups and Audio Groups
+RG & AG is for make Resource Groups and Audio Groups

 # Note